PeachyPrinter/peachytoolchain/README.md

 * *gcode_wav_converter* -- Converts gcode instructions into WAV and CUE files suitable for driving the Peachy Printer.
 * *wav_player* -- Plays the WAV file while listening for drips to ensure that each layer is played at the right time.

 This code is still in an alpha state.
 Major changes are to be expected to the structure and operation of all parts of this toolchain.
+This code should not be use as an example for coding practices and standards.